renpy/renpy/sphinx/source/config.rst

     The number of slots used by autosaves.

+.. var:: config.character_id_prefixes = [ ]

+    This specifies a list of style property prefixes that can be given to a :func:`Character`.
+When a style prefixed with one of the given prefix is given, it is applied to the displayable with that prefix as its ID.

+    For example, the default GUI adds "namebox" to this.
+When a Character is given the `namebox_background` property, it sets :propref:`background` on the displayable in the say screen with the id "namebox".

 .. var:: config.debug = False

     Enables debugging functionality (mostly by turning some missing